dvirtz/modern-cpp/slides/13_constexpr/constexpr.md

 <!-- .element: class="chapter" -->

-Source: Scott Schurr, [constexpr: Applications](https://youtu.be/qO-9yiAOQqc), CppCon 2015
+Source: Scott Schurr, [`constexpr`: Applications](https://youtu.be/qO-9yiAOQqc), CppCon 2015

 <!-- .element: class="footnote" -->

-Note: with relaxed constexpr we can start to unleash the power of compile time calculation by having compile time containers and algorithms to operate on them
+Note: with relaxed `constexpr` we can start to unleash the power of compile time calculation by having compile time containers and algorithms to operate on them

 ---